-The total value of assets and liabilities held at the end of each year is recorded separately under the international investment position (see chapter 8) and the income earned from them is recorded under investment income within the income account (see chapter 4).
-The presentations of these sections are almost identical although there are small differences in coverage in some cases, mainly because full information is not available for all items.
-The financial account tables appearing at chapter 7 show net debits (UK assets) above net credits (UK liabilities), in order to allow easier read across with the investment income and international investment position tables which appear at chapters 4 and 8.
+The total value of assets and liabilities held at the end of each year is recorded separately under the international investment position (see chapter 8).
+The income earned from them is recorded under investment income within the income account (see chapter 4).
+The presentations of these sections are almost identical, although there are small differences in coverage in some cases, mainly because full information is not available for all items.
+The financial account tables appearing at chapter 7 show net acquisition of financial assets (UK investment abroad) above net incurrence of liabilities (investment in the UK), to allow users easier read across with the investment income and international investment position tables which appear in chapters 4 and 8.